TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_loopback_example.md

 ## Troubleshooting issues

 \cond SOC_AM261X
-- For @VAR_LP_BOARD_NAME_LOWER, Software configures MDIO based on Board version(E1/E2) which is read from EEPROM.
+- For @VAR_LP_BOARD_NAME_LOWER, software configures MDIO based on the Board version(E1/E2) which is read from EEPROM.
 It expects on-board EEPROM to be pre-programmed for E2 EVMs.
 If EEPROM(0x51) is not programmed, the software considers EVM as "E1" version.
 \endcond